6 Tips To Nurture Your Child's Mental Health

 Lastly and by no means least, there is no such thing as too much love.
 Only what you choose to do (or give) in the name of love can be too much.
 For example, material indulgence, leniency, low expectations, and over-protection.
 When these things are given in place of real love, that's when you'll have a spoiled child and one that perhaps will not be ready for the challenges of 'real' life.
 On the other hand, showing your child love can be as simple as giving hugs, spending time with them, and listening to them every day.
 If you can spend 15 minutes of quality time with your child (without distraction), you will do wonders for their health and well-being.

-Despite your best efforts, your child will struggle with their mental health - if you feel your child is struggling with mental health, you can contact your local Child and Adolescent Mental Health (CAMHS) clinic.
+Despite your best efforts, your child will struggle with their mental health.
+Contact your local Child and Adolescent Mental Health (CAMHS) clinic.